 The problem is… after age 40, you just don’t produce enough plasmin anymore – causing your blood to thicken and your circulation to slow.
 But, there is a way around that.
 It’s called nattokinase – an enzyme found in a Japanese food called natto made from fermented soybeans.

 It’s nearly identical to plasmin and helps dissolve fibrin quickly — promoting healthy blood flow.
-But, if like me, you can’t stomach the idea of eating fermented soybeans, a great source of nattokinase is Peak Cardio Platinum™.
+But, if like me, you can’t stomach the idea of eating fermented soybeans, look for nattokinase in supplement form.

 - Yoga and aerobic exercise together may improve heart disease risk factors — American College of Cardiology